-Participants can also elect salary reduction elections under a 401(k) feature, after-tax contributions and rollover funds from other qualified plans.
+Participants can also elect salary reduction elections under a 401(k) feature and rollover funds from other qualified plans.
 The Company may, at its discretion, make a matching contribution to employee contributions to the Plan.

 Transfers to/from other funds represent participant elected rollovers to/from plans of other employers or other transfers to/from other plans.